School Soundproofing: Classroom Acoustics, ANSI S12.60, & Learning Spaces

 Key Soundproofing Challenges in Schools

-• Mass-Loaded Vinyl Wall Assemblies: Wall Blokker behind 5/8″ Type X drywall lifts a typical classroom partition from STC 38 to STC 50–52; Wall Blokker PRO targets STC 55+ for music room and band room separation
+- Mass-Loaded Vinyl Wall Assemblies: Lifts a typical classroom partition from STC 38 to STC 50–55

 School acoustics are dominated by absorption, not blocking.
-Most school complaints — “I can’t hear the teacher,” “the gym is unusable for assemblies,” “lunch is deafening” — are reverberation problems, not transmission problems.
-Spec the ceiling first.
+Most complaints — teacher unintelligibility, unusable gyms, deafening cafeterias — are reverberation problems first and transmission problems second.
+Spec the ceiling and absorption layer before drywall upgrades.

 Classrooms & Core Learning Spaces

-Target the ANSI/ASA S12.60-2010 numbers: RT60 ≤ 0.6 seconds in classrooms under 10,000 cubic feet (and ≤ 0.7 seconds between 10,000 and 20,000 cubic feet), background noise ≤ 35 dBA, demising walls at STC 50 minimum.
-The single highest-leverage move is a high-NRC ceiling — NRC 0.85+ tile or a cloud array covering at least 50% of the ceiling brings most untreated classrooms inside the standard.
-Add wall absorption panels behind the teaching wall to control flutter echo from the dominant speech axis.
+The highest-leverage move is the ceiling.
+NRC 0.85+ tile or a cloud array covering at least half the ceiling plane brings most untreated classrooms inside the ANSI S12.60 standard.
+Add wall absorption behind the teaching wall to control flutter echo on the dominant speech axis.

 Gymnasiums & Athletic Facilities